Best rates guaranteed

 Uzès & Pont du Gard

 Just a short drive from Villa Montesquieu, Uzès will charm you with its lively medieval center, its Place aux Herbes (Herb Square), and its Duchy.
 Take your time to stroll through its narrow streets and admire the beautiful buildings.
+The Pont du Gard, a UNESCO World Heritage Site, is a must-see: this 49-meter-high Roman masterpiece overlooks the Gardon Valley.
+It's a walk combining history and nature, ideal for lovers of heritage and unspoiled landscapes.

 Avignon, City of Popes

 Avignon, a UNESCO World Heritage Site, transports you back in time with its Palace of the Popes, the largest Gothic building in Europe, and its Saint-Bénézet Bridge, made famous by the song.
-It's an immersion in the medieval and religious heritage of Provence.
+It's an immersion into the medieval and religious heritage of Provence.
+But Avignon is also renowned for its world-famous festival.

 Nîmes, Roman elegance

 Nîmes is a journey through time with its Roman arena, among the best preserved in the world, and its Maison Carrée, a Roman temple dedicated to the glory of the Empire.
-A city where Antiquity meets a vibrant and welcoming Provençal atmosphere.
+A city where Antiquity meets a lively and welcoming Provençal atmosphere.
 Let yourself be captivated by the authenticity and history of Nîmes.

 Orange & Châteauneuf-du-Pape

-Orange and its ancient theatre, still in use today, is a must-see.
-Beautiful walks await you there, in every season.
+Orange and its ancient theatre, still in use today, is a must-see. beautiful walks await you there, in every season.

 The markets of the region